 MAYOR RUSS BREWSTERRuss Brewster was first appointed as Mayor in November 2021, following more than a decade of service on the Town Council, Planning and Zoning (P&Z) Commission, and the Zoning Board of Adjustments and Appeal (ZBA).

-Russell "Russ" Brewster was elected to Place 4 in May 2010 after previously serving on the Zoning Board of Appeals (ZBA) and the Planning and Zoning (P&Z) Commission.
+Russell "Russ" Brewster was elected to Place 4 in May 2010 following more than seventeen years of service on the Zoning Board of Appeals (ZBA) and the Planning and Zoning (P&Z) Commission.
 He is honored, as Mayor, to represent the Town that his family has called home for more than two decades.
-Russ is an avid outdoorsman and enjoys fishing, hunting, softball, and coaching baseball — but family always comes first!
-He and Jackie have been married for thirty years and plan on a long future ahead in Pantego.
-They have two adult children and one grandson.
+Russ is an avid outdoorsman and enjoys tennis, fishing, hunting, golf, and other outdoor activities — but family always comes first!
+He and Jackie have been married for thirty-five years and plan on a long future ahead in Pantego.
+They have two adult children and two grandsons.